Autumn-Inspired Apple and Almond Breakfast Smoothie

 First Signs of Autumn 4

 And though the weather has cooled off a little, I’m still enjoying my daily smoothies.
 I often have them as a breakfast or lunch on the go, so I add ingredients like nut butters and chia seeds for protein, slow-release energy and to keep hunger pangs at bay.
-Lil’ L also enjoys smoothies as an after-school snack or evening dessert.
+Lil’ L also enjoys smoothies as an after-school snack.

-One of our current favourites is this Autumn-inspired Apple & Almond Smoothie (which I shared on The Road to Less Cake last month).
+One of our current favourites is this Autumn-inspired Apple & Almond Smoothie.

 Apple and Almond Smoothie